 The point worth noting is, the government gives people the same amount of physical currency as a medium of exchange as the value it is getting in return from GDP and inflation.

-Currency issued in the country is reliant upon the reserves, RBI has with it after meeting all its liabilities.
+Currency issued in the country relies upon the reserves RBI has with it after meeting all its liabilities.

 Now by reserves, it means the following:

 In India, currencies are supplied by the RBI with the backing of bullion reserves, foreign exchange reserves (foreign currencies), and Balance of payment(only receivables).
 For the new issue of currencies, the RBI follows the Minimum Reserve System at present.
 The (MRS) Minimum Reserve System has been followed since 1956.

 Under MRS, the RBI has to keep a minimum reserve of Rs 200 crore comprising gold bullion and gold coin, and foreign currencies.
 Out of the total Rs 200 crores, Rs115 crore should be in the form of gold bullion or gold coins.
 The purpose of shifting to MRS was to expand the money supply to meet the increasing transactions in the economy.
 RBI follows some principles or rules for issuing new currencies based upon the people’s economic growth and transaction needs.
 Read more about RBI’s moratorium policy.

 Soiled note means a note which has become dirty due to usage and includes a two-piece note pasted together wherein both the pieces presented belong to the same note and form the entire note.